-For the past several years, with the help of a grant from the Sloan Foundation and a Public Scholar Award from the NEH, Vanderbes has travelled around the United States interviewing the US thalidomide survivors, bringing their personal stories into the thalidomide narrative for the first time.
-She now works closely with the Board of their newly-formed nonprofit (US Thalidomide Survivors) to advocate for a correction to the historical record and to support their public campaign for recognition.
+For the past several years, with the help of Sloan Foundation Grant and a Public Scholar Award from the NEH, Vanderbes has travelled around the United States interviewing the US thalidomide survivors, bringing their personal stories into the narrative for the first time.
+She now works closely with the Board of their newly-formed nonprofit (US Thalidomide Survivors) to advocate for a correction to the historical record and to support public campaign for public recognition.

-THE GATEKEEPER tells the story of the largest pharmaceutical scandal of all time, exploring the fascinating heroes - doctors, journalists, and parents - who helped stop distribution of thalidomide in the 1960s, while painting a portrait of survivors living today with the legacy of the drug.
+THE GATEKEEPER tells the story of the largest pharmaceutical scandal of all time, spanning the globe, exploring the fascinating heroes - doctors, journalists, and parents - who helped stop distribution of thalidomide in the 1960s, while also painting a portrait of the survivors living with the legacy of the drug.